viamrobotics/docs/docs/manage/app-usage.md

 Here you can start adding robot components, services, and remotes.

 Toggle between **Builder** (default) or **Raw JSON** using the **Mode** selector in the upper left.
-Builder provides a more graphical UI with added features such as a built-in webcam path discovery service.
+Builder provides a more graphical UI.
 Raw JSON mode can be useful for users who are familiar with writing JSON, and for seeing and editing everything at once.

 Within the **CONFIG** tab (in builder mode) are separate sub-tabs for components, services, remotes, processes, network, authentication, and fragments, so be sure to configure these in their respective tabs.